pprp/Awesome-LLM-Prune/README.md

 Content:

-1.SparseGPT: Massive Language Models Can be Accurately Pruned in One-shot (finish)
+1.SparseGPT: Massive Language Models Can be Accurately Pruned in One-shot (finished)

-2.LLM-Pruner: On the Strucutal Pruning of Large Language Models (finish)
+2.LLM-Pruner: On the Strucutal Pruning of Large Language Models (finished)

 3.The Emergence of Essential Sparsity in Large Pre-trained Models: The Weights that Matter ()

-4.Wanda: A Simple and Effective Pruning Approach For Large Language Models (finish)
+4.Wanda: A Simple and Effective Pruning Approach For Large Language Models (finished)

 5.Pruning Large Language Models via Accuracy Predictor ()